Editor’s note: The report below is the second update of an original Sightline report published in March 2017.

-Over the past few years, Oregon and Washington fended off several proposals to build enormous fracked fuel and petrochemical terminals on their coasts.
-But just to the north, British Columbia’s political leaders took the opposite tack, sending out a siren song to attract liquefied natural gas (LNG) investors to the province’s western shores.
+Over the past decade, Oregon and Washington have fended off several proposals to build enormous fracked fuel and petrochemical terminals on their coasts.
+But just to the north, British Columbia’s political leaders have taken the opposite tack, sending out a siren song to attract liquefied natural gas (LNG) investors to the province’s western shores.

-The invitation lured would-be LNG exporters with the promise of fossil-fuel-friendly policies and cheap fracked gas from fossil fuel basins in northeastern BC.
+The province promised would-be LNG exporters fossil-fuel-friendly policies and cheap fracked gas from fossil fuel basins in northeastern BC.
 Oil and gas companies the world over answered the call, proposing nearly two dozen LNG export facilities designed to ship the liquefied fossil fuel to Asia.

 Download the full report below to learn more.